About me

 I’m a lifelong student, admirer, and protector of Mama Nature and an experienced organizational leader.

-For 15+ years, I’ve built, launched, and scaled products and companies with community strategies while working with high-growth tech companies and slow-growth non-profit organizations.
+For over 15 years, I’ve built, launched, and scaled products and companies through community strategies, working with both high-growth tech firms and slow-growth non-profits.
 I’ve helped establish worldwide brands, workforces, partner ecosystems, and customer bases.
 I’m immersed in the global business ecosystem as an operator, board member, advisor, and mentor.

 I love supporting people in their journeys of personal discovery, growth, and transformation, and seeing them thrive in all facets of life.

 I'm passionate about stewarding a pleasant and safe planet for future generations.
-So, I aim to work with people building climate companies and other ventures operating with a consciousness for the next seven generations.
+I aim to work with individuals building ventures that operate with conscious care for the collective healing of all beings and the safety and happiness of the next seven generations.

 My work is heavily informed and influenced by the human and more-than-human teachers whose teaching I’m always seeking: